 Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 Hello I am Miss Gee and I am the SENDCo at Hope School.
 If you feel you need additional support regarding your son/charges additional needs do not hesitate to contact me and we can arrange an appointment to discuss any issues.
-I am more than happy to provide help, support and guidance to parents and careers and I am looking forward to getting to know each of you over this next year.
-I am currently working towards achieving the SENDco qualification and Mrs M O'Neill also has this qualification.
+I am more than happy to provide help, support and guidance to parents and careers and I am looking forward to working with each of you again over this next year.

 Please find below contact details